Home > Moving > City Guides > Best Suburbs of Baltimore

 • Perfect For: Singles, young professionals, families, retirees

-Located about 45 minutes away from Baltimore, Bel Air is a quiet suburb that offers the perfect mix of rural and city life!
+Located about 45 minutes away from Baltimore, Bel Air is a quiet suburb that offers a rich mix of rural and city life at an affordable price!
 This Baltimore suburb has a downtown area with its own Arts & Entertainment District where residents can enjoy art galleries, dance performances, festivals, and cultural events.
-Bel Air residents don’t just support the arts, but local events, too, like the Bel Air Kite Festival and Independence Day Parade!
-History sprawls across the suburb with buildings dating back to the 18th and 19th centuries, but the impressive architecture is also found in the area’s Colonial-style homes and spacious brick ranches.
-Whether you choose an older house or a modern townhome, Bel Air offers affordable real estate in the Baltimore metro!
+Bel Air residents don’t just support the arts, but gather at local events, too, like the Bel Air Kite Festival and Independence Day Parade!
+Baltimore’s history sprawls across this suburb with buildings dating back to the 18th and 19th centuries—the historical architecture is also found in Bel Air homes with Colonial-style townhouses and spacious brick ranches.
+Whether you choose an older house or a modern townhome, Bel Air is an affordable place to live in Maryland with great access to the Baltimore metro.

 Things to Do in Bel Air

 Take a jog, go for a walk, or embark on a family bike ride on the three-mile MA & PA Heritage Trail.
-Visit Rockfield Manor for fun annual events like an Easter egg hunt, the Rock & Blues Festival, and Wine Festival.
-Attend historical lectures like The Life of Harvey Ladew and Meet Thomas Hays at the Hays House Museum.
-Learn more about prehistoric Native American culture at The Ice House Museum located at the Liriodendron Mansion.
-See various sculptures, murals, and pieces of public art by taking a self-guided Art Walk through Downtown Bel Air.
-Check out the MD State BBQ Bash, a barbecue-themed street festival featuring over 50 teams who compete for the Maryland State BBQ Championship.
-Order a Blueberry Frost White Tea, Cream Tea Scone, or Windsor Salad at Tea for Two.
+Attend seasonal, family-friendly events like the Crack the Sky Summer Music Series and Harford County Wine Festival at Rockfield Manor.
+Learn more about prehistoric Native American cultures at The Ice House Museum located in the stunning Liriodendron Mansion.
+Admire various sculptures, murals, and public art pieces by taking a self-guided Art Walk through Downtown Bel Air.
+Check out any of the 50 teams competing for the Maryland State BBQ Championship at the themed street festival, MD State BBQ Bash.
+Sip on Blueberry Frost White Tea or Darjeeling Makaibari Black Tea while enjoying Bel Air breakfast treats like a Cream Tea Scone at Tea By Two.
 Grab a Stuffed Chicken Parm Pizza, a Pizza Steak Sub, or a Veggie Calzone at Buontempo Brothers Pizza.
-Or try tap beers like a Blue Eyed Blonde or Carpe Diem at Independent Brewing Company.
+Or try tap beers like a Blue Eyed Blonde or Blood Orange Carpe Diem at Independent Brewing Company.

 Columbia